JuliaMusic/MIDI.jl/paper/paper.md

 Such high-level interfaces is what make the **MIDI.jl** package extremely useful for musicians.
 Besides, **MIDI.jl** is (currently) the only MIDI library for the Julia language.

 # Extensions
 This easy to use high level interface allows **MIDI.jl** to be extendable.
-In e.g. another software package **MusicManipulations.jl** we provide general functions for manipulating (and futher analyzing) music data.
+In e.g. another software package **MusicManipulations.jl** we provide general functions for manipulating (and further analyzing) music data.

 For example, the function `quantize` from the package **MusicManipulations.jl** allows the user to quantize any `Notes` instance to any grid.
-This functionality is offered by Digital Audio Workstations, like e.g. the software Cubase, but we offer ways to do it programmatically instead.
+This functionality is offered by Digital Audio Workstations, like the software Cubase, but we offer ways to do it programmatically instead.
 Many other helpful functions are contained in **MusicManipulations.jl**, and for further reading we point to the official documentation of the [JuliaMusic](https://juliamusic.github.io/JuliaMusic_documentation.jl/latest/) GitHub organization, which hosts both **MIDI.jl** and **MusicManipulations.jl**, as well as other useful packages.